dominiek/node-api-skeleton/README.md

 * User encryption using BCrypt
 * AirBnB style syntax and ES linting
 * Configuration using environment variables
+* DB fixtures (admin user) populated on boot so that you're ready to roll

 _Note: A Python version of this project can be found [here](https://github.com/dominiek/python-api-skeleton)_